stefanschramm/retroload/MACHINES.md

     load "", &2000
     call &2000

-# KC 85/1
+# KC 85/1, KC 87, Z 9000

+Volume: 40 % (tested with KC 87.11)

-Entering a program name (here `EXAMPLE`) that is not yet loaded will cause the machine to load it from tape:
+Entering a name (here `EXAMPLE`) that is not yet available as command will cause the machine to load and excute it from tape:

     EXAMPLE
     (return)

+or

+    EXAMPLE.COM
+    (return)

+Specifiying the extension is optional.
+Note the additional Return after the message "start tape" appeared!

+Loading a program without starting it:

+    CLOAD EXAMPLE
+    (return)

+or

+    CLOAD EXAMPLE.COM
+    (return)

+The command name can be different than the file name that was used to store the program on tape.

+For BASIC files (usually .SSS file extension), the BASIC interpreter has to be started first.
+Then programs can be loaded like this:

+    CLOAD "EXAMPLE"

 # KC 85/3, KC 85/4